vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/06_viShNuH_paramaH.md

 <details><summary>Buitenen</summary>

 Likewise in the Bhaviṣyat Purāṇa, "Visnu is traditionally known to be the Supreme in the pathways of the Vedic doctrine.
-Viṣṇu is the greatest among persons, the most exalted Supreme Person."
+Viṣṇu is the greatest among persons, the most exalted Supreme Person."175

+[175]: The Linga, Vayu and Bhavisyat quotations could not be verified.
 </details>